waynodiablo/Oystercard/pills/javascript_module_pattern.md

 ## Other ways to achieve the module pattern

-Different people use different ways to achieve the module pattern.
+Different developers use different syntaxes to achieve the module pattern.
+In this article, we've explored one of those ways.
 The way the pattern is achieved isn't very important.
 The important part is achieving the goal of encapsulation.

 ## Build tools